johannesg98/LORR24/README.md

 # Testing
 ## RL
-Testing the RL-controller can be done with:
+Testing the RL-controller can be done right away (default 10,000 steps) with:
 ```shell
 python3 RL/test.py
 ```
-In the same config file as for training, the map needs to be chosen with "map_path" (line 10).
+In the same config file as for training, the map can be chosen with "map_path" (line 10).
 For the 4 provided training settings, we provide final training weights in RL/example_checkpoints.
 They need to be specified accordingly in the config file in "load_test_checkpoint_path" (line 42).
 Other relevant options for testing are found there as well.
 To make results comparable with the LRR, a computation time per step of 1000ms should be choosen.
 But for quick testing, 70ms is enough.
 The task-scheduler and path-planner for these small maps mostly converge in that time anyway.
 The throughput should be pretty much the same.